cvqnguyen/formula_1_exploration/README.md

 # Formula 1 Exploration
 ![](images/f1header.jpg)

-For this capstone project, using a Formula 1 Racing dataset from 1950-present, different aspets will be compared in regards to race sucess.
+For this capstone project, using a Formula 1 Racing dataset from 1950-present, different aspects will be compared in regards to race success.

 ## Background